 Creditor Representations

-• A middle-market private credit firm, as administrative agent in the sale of nearly US$140 million in funded debt obligations owed by a distressed borrower
+• A middle-market private credit firm in two sales of nearly US$140 million and US$85 million in funded debt obligations owed by a distressed borrower

-• A global financial institution, as administrative agent for a US$677.5 million chapter 11 debtor-in-possession facility in the Eastern District of Missouri
+• A global financial institution as agent and lender for a US$677.5 million-chapter 11 debtor-in-possession facility in the Eastern District of Missouri

 • Various lenders in out-of-court workout scenarios, including distressed transactions, loan amendments, refinancings, and forbearances